What is harm reduction?

 By law, SSPs are required to provide the following services:

-· Distribution of unused needles/syringes and injection drug equipment
+- Distribution of unused needles/syringes and injection drug equipment at no cost

-· Education on prevention of: overdoses, bloodborne pathogens, and drug abuse as well as treatment for mental illness and substance use disorder
+- Education on prevention of overdoses, bloodborne pathogens, and drug misuse as well as treatment for mental illness and substance use disorder

 What are the benefits of SSPs?